Renegade-Master/space-engineers-dedicated-server/README.md

 ## Instructions

-The server can be run using plain Docker, or using Docker-Compose.
+The server can be run using plain `podman`, or using `podman-compose`.
 The end-result is the same, but Docker-Compose is recommended for ease of configuration.